UK puts millions more under tight restrictions as cases soar

-LONDON (AP) — The British government on Wednesday extended its toughest coronavirus restrictions to three-quarters of England’s population, saying a fast-spreading new variant of the virus has reached most of the country.
+LONDON (AP) — The British government on Wednesday extended its toughest coronavirus restrictions to more than three-quarters of England’s population, saying a fast-spreading new variant of the virus has reached most of the country.

-Health Secretary Matt Hancock said the government’s top infection-warning level, Tier 4, would be expanded beyond London and the southeast to cover large swaths of central, northern and southwest England.
+Health Secretary Matt Hancock said that at midnight the government’s top infection-warning level, Tier 4, would be expanded beyond London and the southeast to cover large swaths of central, northern and southwest England, including the major cities of Manchester and Birmingham.
+The move will severely curtail New Year’s Eve celebrations in parts of England that are home to 44 million people, or 78% of the population.

-Under Tier 4, people are advised to stay home, mixing of households is prohibited, nonessential shops are shut and restaurants and bars can only offer takeout.
+In England’s Tier 4, most people are advised to stay home, barred from mixing with the members of other households either indoors or out, nonessential shops are shut and restaurants and bars can only offer takeout.

 Hancock said Wednesday’s authorization of a second vaccine for use in the U.K. was good news, but “sharply rising cases and the hospitalizations that follow demonstrate the need to act where the virus is spreading.”

+He told lawmakers in the House of Commons that the medicines regulator’s approval of the vaccine made by British pharmaceutical company AstraZeneca and Oxford University “brings forward the day on which we can lift the restrictions,”

-“It brings forward the day on which we can lift the restrictions,” he told lawmakers in the House of Commons.
-“But …we must act to suppress the virus now, especially as the new variant makes the time between now and then even more difficult.”
+“But…we must act to suppress the virus now, especially as the new variant makes the time between now and then even more difficult.”

 Hospitals in the worst-hit areas of London and southern England are becoming increasingly overstretched, with ambulances unable to unload patients at some hospitals where all the beds are occupied.
 There are more people in hospitals with COVID-19 now than at the first peak of the outbreak in April.